Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 Eyezy Features

-Finally, Eyezy’s bookmark feature didn’t work in my tests.
+Finally, Eyezy’s bookmark feature didn’t work in my tests on mobile.
 Even after adding new bookmarks on my test device, Eyezy failed to update the parent’s dashboard and always presented me with a blank bookmark list.
+The feature did work on the Google Chrome extension — Eyezy instantly updated the list of bookmarks every time I added a site to the list.

 Overall, Eyezy’s web filtering and monitoring leaves a lot to be desired.
 It’s slow to update and leaves you with tons of links to look through before you might find anything inappropriate.